List of Space Battleship Yamato characters: First season

 By the start of 2202: Warriors of Love Mori and Kodai are engaged and she is again working at UNCF headquarters.
 Mori breaks off her engagement to Kodai when he insists she remain behind on Earth when the Yamato veterans re-unite to steal the ship for the journey to Telezart.
 She embarks with the crew in hiding and becomes a nurse until Kodai encounters her.
 She then returns to her former role as Operations Officer and radar operator and reconciles with Kodai.
 Mori receives a head injury attempting to save Toko Katsuragi/Sabera during Yamato's crash onto Zemuria and regains her lost pre-2199 memories at the cost of all memories since, losing all connection with Kodai.
-Despite losing memories of Kodai she takes a bullet intended for Kodai fired by Mir during Kodai and Keyman's confrontation with Desler and Mir.
+Despite losing memories of Kodai she takes a bullet intended for Kodai fired by Mir during Kodai and Keyman's confrontation with Dessler and Mir.
 Subsequently Mori stays behind on the Yamato when it is abandoned a second time, joining Kodai on the bridge, sensing a connection with him and a purpose that Earth can still be saved.
 When the wave motion engine chambers fails the Yamato falls into another dimension.
 Mori regains all her memories in this new space and seeks out Kodai, finding him having lost all will to live.
 A vision of a child Kodai and Mori might have together rekindles their commitment to life and each other as the Yamato with all her crew on board arrives to rescue them.